StephenFordham/K-Nearest-Neighbors/README.md

 # KNN

-## KNN examples using a fake dataset made using makeblobs from sklearn.datasets.
+## KNN examples using fake datasets made using makeblobs from sklearn.datasets.
-## Examples are Jupyter Notebooks with both binary and multi-class classification problems
+### Examples are Jupyter Notebooks with both binary and multi-class classification problems